scil/LaravelFly/readme.md

-### demo
+### tinker abilities

+visit private members, read/write vars, use laravel services and so on.

 <details>
-<summary>You can try many wonderful commands to read/write vars, use laravel services, visit private members and so on. .</summary>
+<summary>tinker use examples.</summary>
 <div>